Soforce/vlocity-ex/README.md

 ```

 ### <a id="dataraptor-helper-ToStructureJson"></a> ToStructureJson
-The function can transform a list of name/value pairs into a structured JSON by the attribute name.
+The function can transform a list of name/value pairs into a structured JSON by the
+name.
 The transformation follow the [JSLT](https://github.com/schibsted/jslt "JSON Query & Transformation Language") notation:
 * **"parent.child.name": value**
   The DOT(.) is used the specify the object hierarchy level.
 The above name&value pair will be converted to the "parent" object with a "child" object which has a "name" attribute with the given value.
 * **"arrayName[index].name": value**